alterNERDtive/VoiceAttack-profiles/docs/configuration/general.md

 stored in your custom profile.
 You could even have different custom profiles with their own distinct settings.

+The easiest way to change setings is to say `customize settings`.
+That will bring up a rudminteary settings UI.

-You change the configuration via voice commands:
+You change also change the configuration directly via voice commands:

 * For toggles (booleans): `customize setting [enable;disable] <trigger phrase>`
 * For everything else: `customize setting set <trigger phrase>`